clarktozer/formik-wizard-simple/README.md

 ## useWizard

 A React hook for getting the current state of the Wizard.
-This hook will primarily be used in the onRenderActions and onRenderStepper components like the example below.
+This hook will primarily be used in the onRenderAfterStep and onRenderBeforeStep components like the example below.

 ```js
 import React, { FC } from "react";